akantsevoi/Articles/DataDrivenUI/Intro/DataDrivenUI.md

 ```

 Here we see that UI component defines all possibilities of it’s data/state/actions.
 And that’s enough for view to do its work completely.
 And, another main idea - we can communicate with our view only by `props` variable.
-One important notion - we should architect Props in a way that it’s impossible to create invalid state from them.
+One important notion - we should architect Props in a way that it’s **impossible** to create invalid state from them.

 There’re few pros from such a structure which I’ll explain later.
-Such as: fast development*, isolation, testability/screenshot testing.
+Such as: fast UI development, isolation, testability/screenshot testing.
 And cons: code duplication, bigger code base, lot’s of props transformations.

+Now I wanna show you two examples of implementation.
 Let’s look at example below.
 We wanna create a simple UI component.
 For example loginView.
 I’ll do it in a simple way just as an example.

 Login view should have three states: input, progress, error.
 And I should have possibility to login only in input state, and have some information for error state.
 So let’s define it in our props structure: